JBShady/COD5-Remastered/README.md

 * Rewrote voiceover for ealier maps to use improved code from later DLCs that reduced the repetiveness of how lines are selected
 * Rewrote voiceover interactions so they function properly
 * Player surrounded voiceover only plays when zombies are directly around the player, not upstairs or downstairs
+* (Verrückt Marines) Added generic pain voiceover to allign with the other three modded maps.
-* (4 Marines) Reorganized voiceover categories to be less repetitive and more consistent
+* (Verrückt Marines) Reorganized voiceover categories to be less repetitive and more consistent
-* (4 Marines) Added new categories for powerups, perks, Teddy Bear (cut), and downed lines (cut)
+* (Verrückt Marines) Added new categories for powerups, perks, Teddy Bear (cut), and downed lines (cut)
 * (4 Heroes) Added cut sniper pickup voiceover found in the game files.
 * (4 Heroes) Added cut hellhound kill voiceover found in the game files with a 25% chance of it playing per kill.
 * (4 Heroes) Added cut voiceover that plays when a player downs.